Guilherme-Beckman/order-manager/README.md

 # Online Order Management System

 ## Description:
-Develop an online order management system for restaurants that enables customers to place food orders over the internet.
-The system will feature a RESTful API for frontend communication and will be built on microservices, with each one responsible for specific functionalities.
+Develop an order management system for restaurants that enables customers to place products.
+The system will feature a RESTful API with microservices, with each one responsible for specific functionalities.

 ### Installation
 Clone the repository: